 A HIPERPAV analysis showing paving can proceed does not eliminate the requirements of 451.16.A.

 A. Longitudinal Joint.
-Construct longitudinal joints by sawing.
+Construct longitudinal joints between simultaneously placed lanes by sawing.

 When a standard (water cooled diamond bladed) concrete saw is used to make the longitudinal joint between simultaneously placed lanes, saw the joint within the timeframe provided in the HIPERPAV output.
 For pavement less than or equal to 10 inches (255 mm), saw the joint to a minimum depth of one-fourth the specified pavement thickness.
 For pavements greater than 10 inches (255 mm) thick, saw the joint to a minimum depth of one-third the specified pavement thickness.
 Saw joints 1/4 1/16 inch (6 1.6 mm) wide measured at the time of sawing.